rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - Press calculator
 1. Mode -> 4
 2. Go to base you want to convert something from (use DEC HEX BIN buttons above x^2 x^ and log)
-3. Enter number in Base N
+3. Enter number in Base N (for ABCDEF in HEX, use buttons below DEX HEX BIN, without pressing alpha), then press enter
 4. Press the base you want to convert to

 ### 3.1.2 Write programs to perform the conversion of positive integers between binary, denary and hexadecimal